jurgenwigg/py3S60/newcore/Doc/library/subprocess.rst

    .. versionchanged:: 3.2
       *start_new_session* was added.

-   If *group* is not ``None``, the setregid() system call will be made in the child process prior to the execution of the subprocess.
-If the provided value is a string, it will be looked up via :func:`grp.getgrnam()` and the value in ``gr_gid`` will be used.
-If the value is an integer, it will be passed verbatim.
-(POSIX only)

-   .. availability:: POSIX
-   .. versionadded:: 3.9

-   If *extra_groups* is not ``None``, the setgroups() system call will be made in the child process prior to the execution of the subprocess.
-   Strings provided in *extra_groups* will be looked up via :func:`grp.getgrnam()` and the values in ``gr_gid`` will be used.
-   Integer values will be passed verbatim.
-(POSIX only)

-   .. availability:: POSIX
-   .. versionadded:: 3.9

-   If *user* is not ``None``, the setreuid() system call will be made in the child process prior to the execution of the subprocess.
-If the provided value is a string, it will be looked up via :func:`pwd.getpwnam()` and the value in ``pw_uid`` will be used.
-If the value is an integer, it will be passed verbatim.
-(POSIX only)

-   .. availability:: POSIX
-   .. versionadded:: 3.9

-   If *umask* is not negative, the umask() system call will be made in the child process prior to the execution of the subprocess.

-   .. availability:: POSIX
-   .. versionadded:: 3.9

    If *env* is not ``None``, it must be a mapping that defines the environment variables for the new process; these are used instead of the default